 Please call us at 617-726-4600.
 You will reach our directed phone system.
 Please follow the instructions for patient and patient family members.
 This will directly connect you with a staff member who can assist you with an appointment or direct your phone call to the appropriate person.

-A secure web-based application that allows patients to opportunity to request prescription renewals, insurance referralsappointments, change demographic information, and communicate with the practice.
+For established patients only.
+Partners Patient Gateway is a secure web-based application that allows patients to opportunity to request prescription renewals, insurance referralsappointments, change demographic information, and communicate with the practice.
 Visit www.patientgateway.org

+If you are experiencing a true medical emergency, dial 911 immediately.
 If you need to go directly to the hospital and cannot call us first, please call as soon as possible so your primary care physician may coordinate your health care, your insurance coverage and any necessary follow-up care.